MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/New-WebServicesVirtualDirectory.md

 ```

 ### -MRSProxyEnabled
 The MRSProxyEnabled parameter specifies whether to enable MRSProxy for the Mailbox server.
 MRSProxy is a service that runs on Mailbox servers in a remote forest and helps to proxy a mailbox move.
-For more information, see Mailbox moves in Exchange 2016.
+For more information, see Mailbox moves (https://technet.microsoft.com/library/jj150543.aspx).

 ```yaml
 Type: $true | $false